The Enduring Power of Warrior Codes in Shaping Community Identity

 Military and Law Enforcement Codes

 All professional military organizations maintain codes of conduct that emphasize honor, duty, and sacrifice.
 The U.S. Army Values—Loyalty, Duty, Respect, Selfless Service, Honor, Integrity, Personal Courage—are a direct descendant of chivalric and other warrior traditions.
 These values build cohesion in units, create pride in service, and reinforce the idea that soldiers are guardians of national ideals.
-Similarly, police departments often adopt a warrior ethos to strengthen solidarity and commitment to public safety.
+Similarly, police departments often adopt a warrior ethos to strengthen solidarity and commitment to public safety, though this has been criticized when it leads to an “us vs. them” mentality that can erode community trust.

 Martial Arts Schools and Combat Sports